 - Customer Value Leadership—Winners in this category will have generated new sources of growth by rethinking how they combine products and services throughout product lifecycles.
 Winners, for example, will have transformed their business models by creating new and innovative ways to service and support their customers.

 - Engineering & Production Technology Leadership—Winners in this category will have embraced new design and production approaches to drive game-changing process improvements, adopting technologies such as advanced 3D modeling and simulation, sensor networks, advanced materials, process automation platforms, advanced robotics, and additive/3D printing for production applications.
-Winning projects will have contributed positively to improving efficiency, increasing responsiveness, and reducing costs.
+Winning projects will have contributed to improving efficiency, increasing responsiveness, and reducing costs.

-- Operational Excellence Leadership—Winners in this category will have undertaken continuous improvement projects such a lean and Six Sigma that reduce costs, streamline processes, reduce waste, and enhance overall equipment effectiveness.
+- Operational Excellence Leadership—Winners in this category will have undertaken successful continuous improvement projects such a lean and Six Sigma that reduce costs, streamline processes, reduce waste, and enhance overall equipment effectiveness.
 Winning projects will have demonstrated commitment over time, measurable results, and will have contributed positively to the organization’s overall performance.

 - Supply Chain Leadership—Winners in this category will have rethought and reengineered how and from where they source materials, manage suppliers, and, produce, and deliver products to customers, all with the discipline of efficiently managing the overall value chain and maximizing customer value.
 Winning projects in this category will have undertaken efforts to revamp and optimize supply chain and related processes, with an eye toward speeding to market products that deliver maximum value to customers.